With Great Power Comes Great Responsibility

 Besides, who really cares what you’re doing to your own photos?

 You snap a photo and upload it to your computer.
 It seemed like a good picture when you took it, but now the background is too bright, and the shadows are a little too muddy.
 The colors are off and could use a little boost as well.

 Actually, now that you’re looking closer, the whole thing is a little blurry.

 (You really need to hold that camera steady!)

 Maybe it’s not such a good picture after all.
 Time to throw it in the trash.

 Wait a minute!
 You remember all of this can be fixed with the power of one finger.

-You can perform instant magic in iPhoto or in Aperture, Apple’s more advanced photo management program.
+You can perform instant magic in Apple’s Photos program.
 You press the auto enhance button, and voila, your photo looks instantly better!

 And while you’re at it, you can easily level the shot’s tilted angle away from its titanic slope.
 Then, you might as well crop it closer, because you forgot to use the camera’s zoom.
 And that dreaded red-eye?
 Gone!